Plain English Breakdown

 - Serious Felony

-- A crime that is considered very dangerous or harmful.
+- A crime that is considered very dangerous or harmful, like murder or robbery.

 - Violent Felony

-- A crime involving force or the threat of force against someone.
+- A crime involving physical force or the threat of it, such as assault or battery.

 Limits and Unknowns

-- It is unclear exactly which local agencies might be affected by this law.
+- It is unclear exactly which local agencies will need to follow these new rules and what their responsibilities might be.